open-feature/openfeature.dev/CONTRIBUTING.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-### Update content
+### Ecosystem

+The ecosystem content is loaded from `/src/datasets/index.ts`.

+#### Hooks

+A new hook can be added by:

+1. Add a new hook in `/src/datasets/hooks`
+1. Add the newly created hook to the `ECOSYSTEM_HOOKS` array in `/src/datasets/hooks/index.ts`

+#### Providers

+A new provider can be added by:

+1. Add a new hook in `/src/datasets/providers`
+1. Add the newly created hook to the `PROVIDERS` array in `/src/datasets/providers/index.ts`

-#### SDK Docs
+#### SDKs

-The SDK docs can be updated by running `yarn update:sdk-docs`.
-This will fetch the READMEs from all the configured SDK repos and automatically run transformations on the content.

 A new SDK can be added by:

 1. Add an SVG that represents the technology used by the SDK in the `/static/img` directory.
 [Font Awesome](https://fontawesome.com/) is a good resource finding SVGs.
 1. Add the SVG to the logo map found `/src/datasets/sdks/ecosystem.ts`.
 The key can be anything you want as long as it matches what you define in the next step.
-2. Add a new SDK in `/src/datasets/sdks`
+1. Add a new SDK in `/src/datasets/sdks`
 1. Add the newly created SDK to the `SDKS` array in `/src/datasets/sdks/index.ts`
 1. Run `yarn update:sdk-docs`

+The SDK docs can be updated by running `yarn update:sdk-docs`.
+This will fetch the READMEs from all the configured SDK repos and automatically run transformations on the content.

 ### Deployment